What is greek gift sacrifice chess tactic?

 After the sacrifice, the attacking player aims to checkmate the opponent’s king or to gain material.
 The most common follow-up moves are Bh6, Rg8 and Nf6.
 The Bh6 move aims to attack the f7 square, Rg8 aims to double the rooks on the g-file, and Nf6 aims to attack the f7 square.

-The Greek Gift Sacrifice is considered a high-risk, high-reward tactic.
+The greek gift sacrifice is considered a high-risk, high-reward tactic.
 If executed correctly, it can lead to a decisive advantage, but if the opponent defends correctly, the attacker can end up losing material or even the game.
-Therefore, the player needs to have a good understanding of the pawn structure, and a good sense of timing to execute the sacrifice correctly.